Complete affine manifolds with Anosov holonomy groups: The proof of Theorem

 Since by the paragraph above Theorem 2.2 of \cite{BPS}, we obtain

 where the unit vectors of $S_{n-k}(\psi^t_{\phi^{-1}_t(x)})^{\perp}$ goes to vectors of norm at least the $k$-th singular value for $\psi_t$.
-The angle between $\hat Z(x)$ and $\hat \Phi(x)$ is uniformly bounded below by a positive constant by the compactness of $\hat \Gamma_M/\Gamma_M$.
+The angle between $\hat Z(x)$ and $\hat \Phi(x)$ is uniformly bounded below by a positive constant by the compactness of $\hat M/\Gamma_M$.
 Hence, unit vectors in $\hat Z({\phi^{-1}_t(x)})$ have components in $S_{n-k}(\psi^t_{\phi^{-1}_t(x)})^\perp$ whose lengths are uniformly bounded below by a positive constant for sufficiently large $t$.

 As $t \ra \infty$, $\phi_t$ passes the images of the fundamental domain under $\Gamma_M$.
 Let $g_i$ denote the sequence of elements of $\Gamma_M$ arising in this way.
-Since the $a_k(g_i)$ grows exponentially, the expansion properties of $Z$ follows. (iii)(b) of the definition follows by reversing the flow.
+Since the $a_k(g_i)$ grows exponentially, the expansion properties of $Z$ follow by the above paragraph. (iii) of Definition \ref{defn:phyp} follows up to reversing the flow.

 By the quasi-isometry of $\Uc \hat M$ with $\partial^{(2)}\hat M \times \bR$ in Theorem \ref{thm:identify}, we construct our pulled-back partially hyperbolic bundles over $\Uc \hat M$. \end{proof}